-It’s that time of year: Elderberry bushes in North America are doing their thing!
-Elderflower seems to be everywhere in New England.
-Meanwhile,shrubs in the South have finished flowering and are producing those precious berries.
-After our recent Instagram post about foraging for elderflower, we received several questions about identifying elderberry, since it does bear a resemblance to several other plants.
-So how can you tell the real deal from the lookalikes?
+It’s that time of year: Elderberry bushes are doing their thing!
+We've received several questions about identifying elderberry, since it does bear a resemblance to several other plants.
+How can you tell the real deal from the lookalikes?

 First, let’s take a good look at the real deal: Sambucus nigra, or Elderberry.

 The plant most closely resembling elderberry is Hemlock.
 It is critical that you not confuse the two!
 Poison hemlock, as you probably guessed from the not-so-subtle name, is toxic in almost every part of the plant, and even small amounts can cause skin reactions resembling burns, not to mention respiratory failure and death.
 It was used in ancient Greece to execute condemned prisoners, including Socrates.
 Poison hemlock can be pretty common in some areas, and if you find it in your yard, have it properly removed ASAP, especially if you have children or pets.
 It grows in damp soil near streams and along roadsides and trails.
 (This is not the same plant as the coniferous Hemlock tree… that one's perfectly safe.)